DavePearce/Homepage/content/blog/2023/dafny_above.md

 ```

 There isn't anything too special going on here (yet).
 But, now the
 magic begins!
-What we want to know is that these two functions are in
+What we want to know is that these two functions are
 "opposites" of each other.
-We can do this with Dafny like so:
+We can do this like so:

 ```
 lemma LemmaFromToBytes(v: nat)